 This training focuses on the safety of existing or soon to be existing pipelines, and will not get into other important related issues such as the regulatory system for the siting of new pipelines, the impacts of oil and gas production methods, or the impacts from the use of the fuels pipelines transport.

-Application for the 2019 training is now closed, but we hope to do it again in the future.
-If you have any questions or would like to be put on the notification list for future trainings send us an email at email@example.com or give us a call at 360-543-5686.
+Currently there is no available training, but we hope to do this again in the future.
+If you have any questions or would like to be put on the notification list for future trainings send us an email at or give us a call at 360-543-5686.